About Me : My Experience

 • in a life transition - becoming a parent, a new stage of parenting, (peri)menopause, ageing, career change or relationship change

-• adjusting to or processing news of an autism or other diagnosis, for yourself or for a neurodivergent child you care for
+• adjusting to or processing news of an autism or other diagnosis, for yourself or for a neurodivergent child or loved one

 • a young adult - perhaps starting or struggling at university, adjusting to living alone or away from home, embarking on a career / education / training

-• leaving a religion - perhaps due to coercion, abusive behaviour or because your beliefs and spiritual identity are changing and you need support
+• leaving, joining or changing within a religion - you may have experienced coercion, abusive behaviour or your beliefs and spiritual identity may be changing

 Counselling helped me to process changes I have been through.
-I have 21-months’ experience as a client, and prioritise holding in mind what it is like to be the client.
 I understand that counselling can feel daunting or mysterious at first.

 mossy ground with close up of the shoots of a new tree and forest in the background